giteshk/drupal8-gcp-docker/README.md

     We based this image on the PHP Google App Engine image.
     We did to leverage all security patches that base image would get from Google team.
     *** As of the writing of this project the PHP base image only supports php 7.1 and 7.2 ***
-### nginx-http.conf
+### nginx-app.conf
-    The default nginx configuration is not Drupal friendly so we took the nginx Drupal recipe and modified it to work.
+    This is a modified version of the nginx drupal 8 receipe
 ### php.ini
     The default 128M was not sufficient for Drupal so we bumped the php memory limit to 512M
 ### settings.php